matloff/FarewellAddress/Address.md

 Aside from equity issues, a major concern is the ever-escalating "arms race" for admissions to the elite schools.
 Ultrafine examinations of grades and test scores makes no sense, and frankly I see a lot of gaming the system.

 Accordingly, I have long advocated a random lottery for school admissions, in which a threshold would be set based on test scores and grades, and admission being done randomly from the resulting pool.
 The threshold would be set at a level deemed necessary for doing good work at that institution.
+This would ameliorate the "arms race" problem, I believe, and would recognize the numerics are imperfect measures at best.

 *"Kids today"*

 Ever since Socrates, teachers have complained about reduced student quality.
 One must also treat such claims with a healthy dose of skepticism/

-But I think there is something much more fundamental--an unwillingness to think about some topic *really intensely*, for an extended period of time.
-University students have always treated Teaching Assistants asa First Resort rather than a Last one, essentially expecting full solutions from aTA rather than the TA merely pointing them in the right direction.
-This is a serious problemfor our economy, society and so on.
+But I think there is something much more fundamental--a declining willingness to think about some topic *really intensely*, for an extended period of time.
+University students have always treated Teaching Assistants asa First Resort rather than a Last one, essentially expecting full solutions from a TA rather than the TA merely pointing them in the right direction.
+Many instructors implicitly encourage this, which I regard as a serious problem for our economy, society and so on.

 ## On Research